 Ask all the companies the same set of questions.
-As you’re interviewing companies, assess the service providers’ attitude and level of communication.
+As you’re interviewing companies, assess the service providers’ attitudes and level of communication.
 By evaluating these traits, you can get an idea of what it’s like to work with these professionals.

 As you speak with potential service providers, ask them if they have experience performing the type of repair that you need.
 You should also ask them how long they’ve been in business.

-It’s always important to make sure that a potential service provider is licensed, bonded and insured.
+It’s always important to make sure that a potential service provider is licensed, bonded, and insured.
 Also, ask them about their availability.

 Finally, ask for references.
 Call those references and listen closely to what they have to say about their experiences working with various service providers.